 This carpet is tough and made with strong construction.
 It’s waterproof, resistant to stains, mildew, and fading, and helps create traction while protecting your stairs.
 If you can stand the plastic feel of the Olefin material that this carpet is made out of, this could be a good choice for you.

-2. Soloom Non-Slip Stair Treads Collection – Best Blended Jacquard Stair Treads With Rubber Backing
+3. Seloom Carpet Stair Treads Indoor Non Slip – Best Blended Jacquard Stair Treads With Rubber Backing

-These Soloom Stair Treads are a good option if they match other carpets in your home.
+These Seloom Stair Treads are a good option if they match other carpets in your home.

 The adhesive on the back can be reused, increasing their longevity.